How does your credit file affect you?

 There are lots of different factors that potential mortgage providers will look at when reviewing your mortgage application, including affordability and a credit file check.
 If you have some debt impacting your credit score, especially if you were unable to make payments and had a default or CCJ applied to an account on your credit file, it might be more difficult for you to get a mortgage.
 However, if you’re working towards paying that debt with a payment plan, this will show that you’re taking responsibility for that debt.

 Working with Lowell to pay your debt through a payment plan demonstrates good financial intentions to mortgage lenders.
+You can also find out more about this in our other guide on debt and getting a mortgage.

-Getting to grips with credit can feel overwhelming, but Lowell can help you to get in charge of your debt and start your journey to become debt-free with us.
+Getting to grips with credit can feel overwhelming, but Lowell can help you take charge of your debt and start your journey to becoming debt-free with us.
 Get in touch with us today to speak to our team and find out how we can help, or find more helpful guides to all things debt.
-And if you feel you need advice, there are plenty of companies who can offer you free and impartial support, such as Money Advice Service, or StepChange.
+And if you feel you need advice, there are plenty of companies who can offer you free and impartial support, such as MoneyHelper or StepChange.

-First published: 19th November, 2020
+First Published: 19th November, 2020